How to Deal With Your Short Fuse

 Tapping into your breath to remain (or regain) your cool is a powerful tool.
-Rather than flipping off the driver who cut you off or snapping at your professor for giving you a B, you can practice mindful breathing, which brings you into the present moment and away from the source of your frustration so you can come back calmly and with clarity.
-Short suggests box breathing, where you inhale for a count of 4, hold for 4, exhale for 4, and hold again for 4, which lasts long enough to give you time to process.
-Do this for as long as you need to relax and respond like the responsible adult we all have inside of us.
-(Side note: Ever notice “respond” is practically half of the word “responsible”?)
+Rather than giving the finger to the driver who cut you off or snapping at your professor for giving you a B, you can practise mindful breathing, which brings you into the present moment and away from the source of your frustration so you can come back calmly and with clarity.
+Short suggests box breathing, where you inhale for a count of 4, hold for 4, exhale for 4 and hold again for 4, which lasts long enough to give you time to process.
+Do this for as long as you need to relax and respond like the responsible adult we all have inside us.
+(Side note: Ever notice "respond" is practically half of the word "responsible"?)

-Positive — or, at the very least, neutral — self-talk, like, “Relax,” “I can do this” or “I just need a moment,” helps you reflect on what’s actually happening and empowers you with a more optimistic narrative, so you can feel less defeated and more in control, says Erlanger A. Turner, PhD, a licensed psychologist in LA.
-Sure, that HIIT finisher might be tough, but you’re tougher.
-And, yeah, that ice cream sandwich looks good, but the fruit is actually the refreshing dessert you’ve been wanting.
-Taking a minute to reset before you give up or give in and redirecting the voice in your head toward a more productive place can change how you move forward.
+Positive—or, at the very least, neutral—self-talk, like "Relax", "I can do this" or "I just need a moment", helps you reflect on what's actually happening and empowers you with a more optimistic narrative, so you can feel less defeated and more in control, says Erlanger A. Turner, PhD, a licensed psychologist in LA.
+Sure, that HIIT finisher might be tough, but you're tougher.
+And, yeah, that ice cream sandwich looks good, but the fruit is actually the refreshing dessert you've been wanting.
+Taking a minute to reset before you give up or give in and redirecting the voice in your head towards a more productive place can change how you move forward.

-FYI: Mastering the pause is an art, not an instant checkmark.
-Try any of the methods above for at least two weeks, and practice more than once a week before you give up, says Martin.
-Some techniques may not work for you, but before you move on, be honest about how hard you’ve really tried.
-Any reduction in reacting is a sign something’s working, she adds.
+FYI: Mastering the pause is an art, not an instant tick in a box.
+Try any of the methods above for at least two weeks, and practise more than once a week before you give up, says Martin.
+Some techniques may not work for you, but before you move on, be honest about how hard you've really tried.
+Any reduction in reacting is a sign something's working, she adds.

-We all know there are no true do-overs in life.
-But ace the pause and you’re less likely to want (or need) any.
+We all know there are no true second changes in life.
+But ace the pause and you're less likely to want (or need) any.